cwi-swat/marvol/README.md

 Get Java JNI NAO library from Maarten’s NAO DVD
-On linux & Mac set your LD_LIBRARY_PATH environment variable (on windows I do not know what to do) to include the directory where the shared library (.so file on linux/mac) file is at import the marvol project into eclipse and add the .jar file as build-time dependency (the jar file is in the same directory as the shared library).
+On linux & Mac set your LD_LIBRARY_PATH environment variable (on windows I do not know what to do) to include the directory where the shared library (.so file on linux/mac) file is at.
+Fire up eclipse from the console where you set library path and fire up the second level eclipse. import the marvol project into eclipse and add the .jar file as build-time dependency (the jar file is in the same directory as the shared library).
 Set the ip adress of the NAO in compile.rsc run in Rascal console: